Sergei Tchoban: Career

 Sergei Tchoban is a draughtsman and collector of architectural drawings.
-With the aim of reviving public interest in the art of architectural drawing, he founded the Tchoban Foundation in 2009, which supports the Museum of Architectural Drawing in Berlin, which opened in 2013.
+With the aim of reviving public interest in the art of architectural drawing, he founded the Tchoban Foundation in 2009, which supports the Museum for Architectural Drawing in Berlin, which opened in 2013.
 In 2020, Tchoban was president of the American Society of Architectural Illustrators (ASAI), of which he has been a member since 1992.
-His drawings have been exhibited in numerous museums and galleries worldwide and can be found in the collections of the Victoria and Albert Museum in London, the Albertina in Vienna, the Museu Oscar Niemeyer in Curitiba, the Museo della Grafica in Pisa, the Istituto Centrale per la Grafica in Rome, the Akademie der Künste and the Mies van der Rohe - House in Berlin, the Deutsches Architekturmuseum (DAM) in Frankfurt/Main as well as in numerous private collections.
+His drawings have been exhibited in numerous museums and galleries worldwide and can be found in the collections of the Victoria and Albert Museum in London, the Albertina in Vienna, the Oscar Niemeyer Museum in Curitiba, the Museo della Grafica in Pisa, the Istituto Centrale per la Grafica in Rome, the Academy of Arts and the Mies van der Rohe – House in Berlin, the Deutsches Architekturmuseum (DAM) in Frankfurt as well as in numerous private collections.

-In 2018, Sergei Tchoban was awarded the European Prize for Architecture by the Chicago Athenaeum Museum of Architecture and Design for his complete works.
+In 2018 Sergei Tchoban was awarded the European Prize for Architecture by the Chicago Athenaeum Museum of Architecture and Design for his complete works.